fkitsantas/UK_Vat_validator/README.md

 ## About The Project

-The UK VAT Validator is a tool designed for the validation of UK VAT numbers.
-The application is engineered with a backend powered by Django API, a frontend developed using React, and is aesthetically enhanced with Tailwind CSS for a modern and user-friendly interface.
-You can use it for both individual and business VAT Numbers, and it can pull in extensive business data directly from the UK's HMRC API.
+The UK VAT Validator is a modern and user-friendly application designed to serve as an online tool for the validation of UK VAT numbers.
+It allows you to check both individual and business VAT numbers, and it can retrieve extensive business data directly from the UK's HMRC API.

 ## Technical Stack